-In his 17 years of service as vice chancellor for administrative affairs, Jim facilitated the development of a master plan that resulted in construction of the new and renovated building integrated with a beautiful landscape.
+In his 17 years of service as vice chancellor for administrative affairs, Jim facilitated the development of a master plan that resulted in construction of new and renovated buildings integrated with a beautiful landscape.

 Pat served as executive director of the University Center for 16 years.
-Through her leadership and commitment to students, she guided the University Center created a community center in the heart of the campus.
+Through her leadership and commitment to students, she guided the University Center, creating a community center in the heart of campus.

 Ike Schaffer Commons (UC 174)

-A long-time friend, teacher, and mentor of the University of Wisconsin-Whitewater, Dr. I.W.
-“Ike” Schaffer dedicated 35 years of service to the University in coaching, teaching and administration.
-He served eight years as dean of students and director of admissions and six years as vice president of Student Affairs.
+A long-time friend, teacher and mentor of the University of Wisconsin-Whitewater, Dr. I.W.
+“Ike” Schaffer dedicated 35 years of service to the university in coaching, teaching and administration.
+He served eight years as dean of students and director of admissions and six years as vice president for Student Affairs.
 He remained involved with the Whitewater community for almost 50 years.

-Ike’s career at UW-Whitewater began in fall 1947, which meant moving his family from Champaign, Illinois to their first home in Whitewater.
-Their two-story home was located on Graham Street, which is now a pathway and green space just northwest of the new University Center.
+Ike’s career at UW-Whitewater began in fall 1947, which meant moving his family from Champaign, Illinois, to their first home in Whitewater.
+Their two-story home was located on Graham Street, which is now a pathway and green space just northwest of the University Center.

-From 1965 to 1971, Ike served the University as vice president for Student Affairs.
+From 1965 to 1971, Ike served the university as vice president for student affairs.
 He returned to full-time teaching in 1971 for the department of educational foundations and counselor education.
-One of Ike’s most pleasant memories came in 1981, during his last full year of teaching when he was presented the W.P.
-Roseman Outstanding Teacher Award.
+One of Ike’s most pleasant memories came in 1981, during his last full year of teaching, when he was presented the W.P.
+Roseman Excellence in Teaching Award.
 In 1991, he was presented the first Student Affairs Student Development Pioneers Award.

-Ike Schaffer retired in January 1982.
-Ike died March 19, 1998.
+Ike Schaffer retired in January 1982, and died on March 19, 1998.
 His warm smile and willingness to serve lives on in the Ike Schaffer Commons as friends and family recall his routine of putting on an apron and cooking pancakes for many of his neighbors.

 Summers Auditorium (UC 76)

-The Summers Auditorium is named in honor of Dr. Steve and Donna Summers.
-This naming is made possible through the contribution of their children Steve, Andy, and Christina.
-“Naming the new University Center Auditorium after our parents is an exciting way for us to recognize their long-standing involvement with UW-Whitewater,” said Andy Summers, a 1996 UW-Whitewater alumnus.
-“The auditorium will be a first-class facility for future generation of students to use.”
+Summers Auditorium is named in honor of Dr. Steve and Donna Summers.
+This naming is made possible through the contributions of their children, Steve, Andy and Christina.
+“Naming the University Center auditorium after our parents is an exciting way for us to recognize their long-standing involvement with UW-Whitewater,” said Andy Summers, a 1996 UW-Whitewater alumnus.
+“The auditorium will be a first-class facility for future generations of students to use.”

-View the list of donors who purchased seats within the Summers Auditorium.
+View the list of donors who purchased seats within Summers Auditorium.